mozilla-services/heka/docs/source/configuration.rst

   /var/run/hekad/seekjournals/<logfileinput_name>.log

+  Filesystems which properly support birthtime will resume reading from the last known position if the logfile has not been rolled over.
+To do this, the file birthtime is checked.
+Filesystems which are known to support this feature include ext4 and HFS+.
+Filesystems which do not support birthtime will resume reading from the start of the file.

 - logfiles (list of strings):
     A list of logfiles that should be read, must be absolute paths.
 - hostname (string):